rafaelrinaldi/fla2swf/README.md

-# publish-flash
+# fla2swf
-Handy script to help you publish a batch of .fla files.
+Publish a list of .fla files in a batch.

----
-### Usage
+## How to use it

 Publishing all .fla files inside a folder: